Charles III crowned in ancient rite at Westminster Abbey

 Trumpets sounded inside the medieval abbey and the congregation shouted “God save the king!” at a service attended by more than 2,000 guests, including world leaders, aristocrats and celebrities.
 Outside, thousands of troops, tens of thousands of spectators and a smattering of protesters converged.

-Later, the newly crowned Charles and Queen Camilla greeted crowds of well-wishers from the Buckingham Palace balcony.
+The crowd of well-wishers swelled to hundreds of thousands by the time the newly crowned Charles and Queen Camilla emerged to wave from the Buckingham Palace balcony alongside younger generations of royals.

 It was the culmination of a seven-decade journey for the king from heir to monarch.